In crisis or thinking about suicide? Call or text 988 (U.S. Suicide & Crisis Lifeline) — free, confidential, 24/7.

 Safety first: Never stop a benzodiazepine suddenly on your own - stopping abruptly can be dangerous.
 Ask about a gradual taper.

-In our analysis of de-identified U.S. psychiatric records, this step was missing 33% of the time it should have happened.
+Across de-identified U.S. psychiatric records, we found this step was missed about 33% of the time it should have happened.

 • If we ever stop my benzodiazepine, can we taper it slowly rather than stopping suddenly?